Hedge Plants For Shade

 – Mahonia (Mahonia spp.): An evergreen shrub with spiky leaves and clusters of yellow flowers.
 It prefers partial to full shade and can tolerate dry soil conditions.

-See also Plant Nursery Wilson Nc
+See also Pink Autumn Sage Plant

 The growth habits and characteristics of these plants vary, making them suitable for different shade levels and hedge purposes.
 Some plants, such as Japanese Yew and Boxwood, have a dense, upright growth habit, making them ideal for formal hedges.
 Others, such as Privet and Viburnum, have a more informal growth habit, making them suitable for less formal hedges or privacy screens.